MoonPoet/xaprb-src/content/blog/should-distributed-company-hold-all-team-meetings.md

 But I do believe that the single biggest factor is doing it more gradually and continually, rather than in a big disruptive all-or-nothing push.
 Not creating shock-and-pressure waves on peoples' (and the whole company's) schedule all at once is just better.
+As a bonus, smaller groups can actually interact more; it's not realistic to bring 75 people together for a week and believe that they'll all spend time together _and_ keep the wheels rolling.

 ### How Other Companies Do It